camera-mc-dev/mc_reconstruction/README.md

   $ scons -j5
 ```

-Obviously, that will fail if you have not yet installed all the required dependencies or modified the build to find those dependencies.
+Obviously, you will need to install the dependencies before that will work.

 ## Dependencies